verlenmot/weather-project/architecture-documentation/architecture-description.md

 To retrieve data from the API and to process data, jobs are used.

-## Power BI
+## Azure Managed Grafana

-The dashboard will be delivered through Power BI.
+The dashboard will be delivered through Grafana.

 ## Azure Key Vault